jupyter-book/mystmd/docs/frontmatter.md

 * - `options`
   - a dictionary of arbitrary options validated and consumed by templates, for example, during site or PDF build
   - page can override project
+* - `id`
+  - id for the project, intended as a unique identifier as the project is used across different contexts
+  - project only
+* - `references`
+  - configuration for intersphinx references (see [](#intersphinx))
+  - project only
+* - `requirements`
+  - files required for reproducing the executional environment, included in the MECA bundle to enable portable execution
+  - project only
+* - `resources`
+  - other resources associated with your project, distributed in the MECA bundle
+  - project only
+* - `jupyter` or `thebe`
+  - configuration for Jupyter execution (see [](./integrating-jupyter.md))
+  - project only
 ```

 +++